Indices of Deprivation

 • see how your neighbourhooods fare on the index of multiple deprivation

-• analyse whether the delivery of your projects and services are in the areas most in need
+• analyse whether the delivery of your projects and services targets the areas most in need.

 Image credit